FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 Class building
 --------------

-By default, the generated controller, model and repository classes inherit from the corresponding Extbase classes.
+By default, the generated controller, domain object and repository classes inherit from the corresponding Extbase classes.
 It might be useful to inherit from your own classes - which should then extend the Extbase classes.

 The nesting reflects the class hierarchy and is restricted to the classes